Rebecca Wagner, PhD

 Michael Groat, PhD

 His interests include psychodynamic psychotherapy, personality assessment and therapeutic communities.
 He co-authored a book chapter on personality assessment in the Handbook of Clinical Psychology, and he has published on topics ranging from attachment style and addictions to mentalizing-based approaches to treatment and impasses in treatment.
 He also lectures regularly at national meetings of professional organizations on topics ranging from depression, overcoming the stigma of mental illness and addiction, personality assessment and working with patients with challenging psychiatric disorders.
-With M. Sagman Kayatekin, MD, Dr. Groat also presents nationally on psychotherapeutic hospital work.
+Dr. Groat also presents nationally on psychotherapeutic hospital work.